spinners-it/spinners-website/README.md

+# How to deploy the page
+1. npm run deploy

+If the above doesn't trigger the deploy, force it with the following:
+1. npm run build
+2. npx gh-pages -d dist

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.